spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/cms/howto-create-a-custom-content-item.md

 * `$contentKey` is generated automatically after content saving.
 * `$localeName` is an automatically provided locale by current Store.

-The method returns `ContentTypeContextTransfer` where `ContentTypeContextTransfer::$parameters` is the data saved by the form created in the previous section.
+The method returns `ContentTypeContextTransfer`, where `ContentTypeContextTransfer::$parameters` is the data saved by the form created in the previous section.

 To create a new Twig plugin, follow these steps:
 1. Using `ContentTypeContextTransfer::$term` and `ContentTypeContextTransfer::$parameters`, fill in the properties of your new content transfer object—for example, `ContentFooTransfer`, in `src/Shared/ContentFoo/Transfer/`.